galacticcouncil/hydration-node/pallets/omnipool/README.md

 They can send any token to the pool using the swap mechanism and in return they will receive the token of their choice in the appropriate quantity.

+Omnipool is implemented with concrete Balance type: u128.

 ### Terminology

 * **LP:**  liquidity provider